tanmoysrt/file_warmer/README.md

-### fwup - File Warm Up
+### filewarmer - File Warm Up Helper

-This tool will do nothing but try to read file blocks as fast as possible.
+This library will do nothing but try to read file blocks as fast as possible.

 It's useful to initialize/pre-warm volumes.